 Jumper’s knee arises from overuse in the joint.
 This is often from sports that require a lot of jumping on hard surfaces.
-The constant jumping and force of the leg hitting the ground causes strains and stress to the tendon.
+The constant jumping and force of the leg hitting the ground can cause strains and stress to the tendon.
 If left untreated, the condition usually worsens.

-It is important if you think that you have jumper’s knee to go see a specialist.
+If you think that you have jumper’s knee, then it’s important to go see a specialist.
 They can help diagnose and come up with a treatment plan to prevent the condition from worsening.
 Some symptoms include:

 - Pain under the knee cap